DatoCampbell/Habit-Tracker-Web-App/README.md

 ## 🎮 Usage

+The app features four main sections accessible via the navigation tabs at the top:

+### 🎯 Habits Tab
 1. **Adding a Habit**: Use the beautiful "Add New Habit" form to create a new habit.
 Each habit automatically gets a fun emoji icon!

 2. **Tracking Progress**: Click the circular icon next to each habit to mark it as completed.
 Watch the celebratory animation and see your progress bar update in real-time!

 3. **Viewing Streaks**: See your current streak displayed below each habit name.
 Earn achievement badges for 7+ day and 30+ day streaks! 🔥⭐👑

-4. **Motivational Feedback**: Get personalized encouragement messages based on your daily progress percentage.

-5. **Editing Habits**: Click the "✏️ Edit" button next to a habit to modify its name or description.
+4. **Editing Habits**: Click the "✏️ Edit" button next to a habit to modify its name or description.

-6. **Deleting Habits**: Click the "🗑️ Delete" button to remove a habit from your list.
+5. **Deleting Habits**: Click the "🗑️ Delete" button to remove a habit from your list.

+### 📅 Calendar Tab
+- View your habit completion history in a monthly calendar format
+- Green dots: All habits completed that day
+- Yellow dots: Some habits completed that day
+- Gray dots: No habits completed that day
+- Navigate between months and jump back to today

+### 📊 Statistics Tab
+- **Key Metrics**: Total habits, active habits, longest streak, monthly completion rate
+- **Top Performing Habits**: See which habits you complete most consistently
+- **Progress Charts**: Visual representation of your last 14 days of habit completion

+### 💾 Data Tab
+- **Export Data**: Download your habits and progress as a JSON backup file
+- **Import Data**: Upload a previously exported backup to restore your data
+- **Clear All Data**: Permanently remove all habits and completion history

 ## 📈 Gamification Features